-Please note that is NOT a proper review.
-Among other things, a proper review requires professional standards like repeat visits and tasting through a significant portion of the menu.
-Instead, I offer some impressions meant to be helpful to readers but not meant to be misconstrued as an official review.
+Please note that this is not a formal review.
+Among other things, a professional review is based on repeated visits to an establishment and eating through a larger portion of the menu.
+Instead, I simply offer some impressions of my first visit to Esca.